 Algebraic geometry studies geometric objects that have an algebraic structure: curves, surfaces and higher dimensional manifolds that locally can be described as zero loci of systems of polynomials.
 Here there is a rich interplay with modern abstract algebra, topology and complex analysis.
 Some of the issues are classic and go back up to two hundred years, while others are, for example, related to problems in modern theoretical physics.

-- Eugenia Ferrari (student of Sofia Tirabassi, since August 2016)
+- Eugenia Ferrari (student of Sofia Tirabassi, Stockholm University)

-- Magnus Roe Vodrup (student of Sofia Tirabassi, since October 2017)
+- Magnus Røen Vodrup (student of Sofia Tirabassi, Stockholm University)

-The research interests of the faculty in Bergen span a wide range of topics in algebraic geometry including:
+The research interests span a wide range of topics in algebraic geometry, including:

 - Complex algebraic and projective geometry